quangnd159/thatieltsguide/content/en/docs/task-2/effect.md

   docs:
     parent: "task-2"
 weight: 390
-toc: true
+toc: false
 ---

 ## Useful expressions

 - As a result
 - mean
   - This means that
   - (statement), which means that
 - lead to
 - (statement), thereby V-ing (showing an effect)